 The recent expansion comes after Honda reported a 12th American was killed by a faulty Takata airbag in June 2016.
 This latest death raises the number of known fatalities caused by Takata airbags to 18 worldwide, while approximately 180 people have been injured.

-We will provide you with a free, no obligation consultation to find out if you are entitled to file a Takata airbag lawsuit to recover compensation for your injuries and other damages you have suffered.
+We will provide you with a free, no-obligation consultation to find out if you are entitled to file a Takata airbag lawsuit to recover compensation for your injuries and other damages you have suffered.
+Contact us today.

 The most recent vehicles to be added to the recall include approximately 6,000 Mazda vehicles, 515,000 Nissan vehicles, and 2.2 million Ford vehicles.
 The known models named in the recall include:

 Ford has yet to identify its models affected by the latest recall.
 However, the NHTSA maintains a Safety Issues and Recall list that you can use your vehicle’s VIN to find out if it is part of the Takata recall.

 Defective Ammonium Nitrate Airbag Inflators

 The most recent Takata airbag recall involves the device’s airbag inflators, which use calcium sulfate as a drying agent to counteract the ammonium nitrate propellant, which forces the airbag to inflate upon impact.

 However, ammonium nitrate has been found to decay over time, which can lead to the airbag exploding if too much force is applied to it.
 This explosion sends shrapnel flying at high speeds throughout the interior of the vehicle.

 Takata originally claimed that airbags with a drying agent, called a desiccant, were safe and only those without a desiccant had a chance to explode.
 The desiccant was believed to stop the ammonium nitrate from decaying and becoming dangerous.